sandhya23k/Graph-Algorithms/README.md

-# Graph-Algorithms
+Graph-Algorithms

-Project Description
+Project Overview

-In this project you need to implement graph algorithms.
-You will be building a graph network.
-In addition, you will need to build a profession and title dictionary.
-After that you will need to code and implement test cases for graph algorithms like BFS, DFS, Dijkstra’s and strongly connected components.
-More details about these will be given below.
+In this project, the goal is to implement various graph algorithms and build a graph network.
+Additionally, a profession and title dictionary will be constructed.
+The implemented algorithms include Breadth-First Search (BFS), Depth-First Search (DFS), Dijkstra’s algorithm, and strongly connected components.

-Project Package
+Project Components
-For this project, you will be given a few files that you need to work with.
-Those files include the one dataset files, two skeleton code files, and one python code file to run the test cases.
-The testing python script tells you how many test cases your code passed and failed.

-Dataset
-For this project you will be using the imdb_network.csv.
-The required data is extracted and provided as CSV file.
-(1) Imdb_network.csv file

-The dataset file includes the following attributes as columns. tconst – a unique identifier for each movie nconst – a unique identifier for each person primaryTitle – popular title that is used for promotions primaryName – name by which a person is often credited primaryProfession – top 3 professions of a person
+1. Graph Network Implementation:
+    - Implement a graph network structure capable of representing various types of graphs.

+2. Profession and Title Dictionary:
+    - Build a dictionary that maps professions to titles and vice versa.

+3. Graph Algorithms Implementation:
+    - Implement the following graph algorithms:
+        - Breadth-First Search (BFS)
+        - Depth-First Search (DFS)
+        - Dijkstra’s Algorithm
+        - Strongly Connected Components (SCC)

+4. Test Cases:
+    - Develop comprehensive test cases for each implemented algorithm to ensure correctness and efficiency.

+Implementation Details

+- Graph Network: Utilize appropriate data structures such as adjacency lists or matrices for efficient representation and traversal of graphs.
+- Profession and Title Dictionary: Design a data structure that allows for fast lookup and mapping between professions and titles.
+- Graph Algorithms: Implement each algorithm following standard algorithms and data structures principles.
+- Test Cases: Develop test cases covering various scenarios, including edge cases, to validate the correctness and performance of the implemented algorithms.